-This article explains the Big Five Personality Test in a practical way.
-After reading this, you will understand the basics of the different types in this theory of Personality.
+Big Five Personality Test: this article explains the Big Five Personality Test in a practical way.
+This article contains the general defintion of the Big Five Personality Test, the traits that are being studied like extraversion, neuroticisim and agreeableness, and practical examples.
+After reading this, you will understand the basics of the different types in this theory of psychology personality.
+Enjoy reading!

 What is the Big Five Personality Test?

-The five domains of the Big Five Personality Test
+The five domains of the Big Five Test

 According to the Big Five Personality Test model, a personality consists of five characteristics, to be remembered from the acronym OCEAN: